 The project engineering of connections i.e. the "link-up" between stations happens in NetPro from Siemens.
 NetPro is a graphical user interface for the link-up of stations.
 A communication connection enables the program controlled communication between two participants at the Industrial Ethernet.
 The communication partners may here be part of the same project or - at multi projects - separated within related part projects.
-Communication partners may be projects.

-cation connections to partners outside of a project are configured via the object "In unknown project" or via deputy objects like "Other stations" or Siemens "SIMATIC S5 Station".
+Communication connections to partners outside of a project are configured via the object "In unknown project" or via deputy objects like "Other stations" or Siemens "SIMATIC S5 Station".
 The communication is controlled by the user program with product specific handling blocks.
 To use this blocks, configured communication connections are always necessary in the active station.

-- ⇔ 'Link-up stations' page 193

-- Projecting connections' page 193
+'Link-up stations'...page 191

+'Projecting connections'...page 191

-- \$\(\phi\) 'Siemens S7 connection Communication functions' page 196
+'Siemens S7 connection - Communication functions'...page 194